PyCQA/redbaron/docs/tuto.rst

 Learn how to use RedBaron
 =========================

-This tutorial intent to guide you through the big principles of RedBaron and highlight the most useful helpers and tricks.
+This tutorial guides you through the big principles of RedBaron and highlights the most useful helpers and tricks.
 It is more or less a lighter version of the already existing documentation.

 A reminder before starting:

-* **RedBaron doesn't do static analysis** and will never do (but it's very likely that it will be combined with tools that do it like astroid or rope to bring static analysis into RedBaron or easy source code modification in the others)
+* **RedBaron doesn't do static analysis** and will never do (but it's very likely that it will be combined with tools that do it, like astroid or rope, to bring static analysis into RedBaron or easy source code modification in the others)

-The structure of this tutorial is more or less similar to the documentation one:
+The structure of this tutorial is similar to the documentation's:

-* basic principles and how to use it into a shell
+* basic principles and how to use it in a shell
 * how to query the tree
 * how to modify the tree
 * how to play with list of things
-* misc stuff
+* miscellaneous but useful stuff

 Basic principles
 ----------------